natalie-perlin/miniconda3/README.md

    e) verify the modulefile **miniconda3template.lua** template is present, and is specify a modulefiles location for miniconda3, e.g.,
                `MODULEFILES="$PREFIX0/modulefiles"`

-3. Configure the modulefile *miniconda3template.lua* and specify local prefix, e.g., `local prefix = pathJoin("/home",pkgName)`
+3. Configure the modulefile *miniconda3template.lua* and specify a local prefix, e.g., `local prefix = pathJoin("/home",pkgName)`

 4. Run the installation script wrapper: